 Katelina pulled her little red car off into the weeds and stared at her final destination.
 This had to be one of the dumbest things she’d ever done – second only to the night she’d picked up Patrick in the bar and taken him home.

 “What am I doing?”

-She recalled going to get food.
+She’d gone for food.
 She’d made a mental list in her head that included ice cream and hot fudge, but then she’d driven right past the store.
-She supposed it was curiosity and a desire to have the entire disaster over and done with, to end this chapter in her life.
+She supposed it was curiosity and a desire to have the entire disaster over and done with.
 She desperately needed to move on.

 “Not any stupider then coming in the first place,” she mumbled as she dug out her phone.
 She cast about for a suitable hiding place for her purse and finally jammed the thing under the seat.

 The evening air was chilly, but it wasn’t yet night.
 She checked to make sure her doors were locked, then gave her car a final look.
 It would be okay.
 Everything would be okay.